Campbellsville University logo

 School of Education

-Oversees the preparation of teachers, offering graduate and online education across various certifications and advanced roles, accredited by CAEP and EPSB.
+Oversees teacher preparation, offers graduate and online education across multiple campuses, accredited by CAEP and EPSB.

 🏫